The Asymptotic State of Decaying Turbulence: Basic results

 \section{Basic results}

-The BS and the LKB spectra correspond to distinct invariants derived from the Kármán-Howarth equations.
-The Birkhoff-Saffman invariant corresponds to the conservation of linear momentum and the Loitsianskii invariant to the conservation of angular momentum—leading to different theoretical predictions for the decay rate and the growth of large-scale quantities.
+The BS and the LKB spectra correspond to distinct invariants derived from the K\'{a}rm\'{a}n--Howarth equations.
+The BS invariant corresponds to the conservation of linear momentum and the Loitsianskii invariant to the conservation of angular momentum---leading to different theoretical predictions for the decay rate and the growth of the large scale.